HectorSkm/Merge-HeapSort/README.md

-# Sorting_Algorithm_Merge
+# Sorting Algorithms Merge and HeapSort
-Code to learn about the merge algorithm
+Code to learn about the merge and heapsort algorithms